-Six months into the global pandemic and most of us are settled into our new daily routines – work from home, online school, food delivery and social distancing.
+The global pandemic has most of us settling into our new daily routines – work from home, online school, food delivery and social distancing.
 Yet as we grow accustomed to the “new normal,” we know the pandemic can be disruptive.
 In the current global context, what is today may not stand tomorrow.
 Because things can change quickly, especially in the financial services industry, we look for assurances to help mitigate risks.
 One common but often overlooked vehicle that is effective in certain types of transactions is escrow services.
 Whether the deal is small or large, simple or complex, an escrow agent can bring an extra measure of certainty.

 Merger and acquisition transactions are no exception to the unexpected and with a number of post-closing variables, it's best to ensure that a comprehensive mechanism is already in place to account for things such as indemnifications and purchase price adjustments.
 Although representation and warranty insurance has become fairly popular in recent years, as with any insurance policy, there can be exclusions and other considerations.
 Therefore, it may not always be best suited for your particular transaction.